A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 7);

-The important fields are the global tensor shape, the global strides, and the tile shape.
-Encoding those on the CPU hands index arithmetic and out-of-bounds handling off to dedicated hardware on the GPU.
+For this kernel, the descriptor fields that matter are the global tensor shape, global strides, and tile shape.
+Encoding them on the CPU moves index arithmetic and out-of-bounds handling into dedicated hardware on the GPU.

 Bulk Asynchronous Data Loads

 On the device side, a single thread issues a hardware command to move an entire 2D or 3D tile with TMA.
-The usual alternative is to have every thread cooperatively load a few bytes into SMEM.
+The usual alternative is a cooperative load where each thread moves a few bytes into SMEM.

 1__device__ inline void tma_3d_gmem2smem(